 We do not have any commercial-scale manufacturing facilities.
 We rely, and expect to continue to rely, on third parties for the manufacture of the Talis One system and our tests, as well as for commercial supply.
 The manufacturing of our Talis One instrument and cartridge is a complex process that involves over 500 raw materials, intermediates and subassemblies.
 The complexity of the instrument and cartridge designs and number of parts involved has presented manufacturing challenges for us and our third-party manufacturers.
 In addition, our reliance on these third-party manufacturers exposes us to significant risk that we will not have sufficient quantities of our products at an acceptable cost or quality, which has and could continue to delay, prevent or impair our clinical trials and commercialization efforts.
-While we do not have any commercial-scale manufacturing facilities, we have invested in the development of multiple automated assembly lines for production of the test cartridges.
-These automated lines are required to meet the projected volume commercial needs for the Talis One COVID-19 Test System once validation of performance is complete.
-However, the lines are not complete and have and could continue to incur substantial delays, costs and have not performed as anticipated, and any additional failure of the lines to perform as anticipated could require us to make significant capital expenditures to make adjustments.
+While we do not have any commercial-scale manufacturing facilities, we have invested in the development of multiple automated assembly lines for production of the assay cartridges.
+However, the lines are not fully validated or optimized, and we have, and we could continue to incur substantial expenditures intended to achieve acceptable quality, costs and output.
 In addition, delays that may occur with one supplier have had and could continue to have a ripple affect with other suppliers.
 Such ripple effects have and could continue to increase costs or obligate Talis to purchase materials before they are required for commercial purposes which have and could continue to increase costs, increase risk of scrap or damage relationships with our suppliers.
 For example, we have encountered manufacturing challenges that have contributed to significant delays in our ability to produce the Talis One system at scale which has delayed the commercialization of the Talis One system.
-Such delays and any future delays or required expenditures have and could continue to prevent us from launching our Talis One COVID-19 Test System, which will adversely impact our business, financial condition and results of operations.
-The effects of any such delays would also be exacerbated if the demand for COVID-19 tests declines prior to our assembly lines becoming fully operational at scale.
+Such delays and any future delays or required expenditures have and could continue to prevent us from launching our Talis One system, which will adversely impact our business, financial condition and results of operations.